 Red Bluff Trail (#533) is a 7.7 mile lightly trafficked out and back trail located near Metaline Falls, Washington that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and mountain biking and is accessible from May until October.
+The trail is primarily used for hiking and mountain biking and is best used from May until October.

 Trail is densely wooded with moderate to steep grades.
 Connects with the Halliday Trail #522 and the North Fork Trail #507 for additional hiking.
 Trail is densely wooded with moderate to steep grades.
 Several stream crossings along the route, including Elk Creek and East Sullivan Creek.
 Opportunities to see wildlife.
 Be bear aware, this is Grizzly country.
 Connects with the Halliday Trail #522 and the North Fork Trail #507 for additional hiking.